apiaryio/apiaryio.github.com/_posts/2013-02-05-New-and-improved-PEG-parser.md

 # Backward compatibility

 We have worked hard to maintain backward compatibility.
-However, there are some areas where behavior of old parser was undefined and while it is valid with new parser, it may lead to unexpected results.
+However, there are some areas where the behavior of the old parser was undefined and while it is valid with new parser, it may lead to unexpected results.
 Therefore, we encourage you to take a look at your documentation to verify everything is in order.

-Main change comes with header and payload definition.
-In some places, old parser incorrectly accepted empty newlines inside headers or payload.
+The main change comes with header and payload definition.
+In some places, the old parser incorrectly accepted empty newlines inside headers or payload.
 This is not allowed as empty line indicates "end of the resource".
 If you need to have empty lines inside your payload, you may take advantage of our new "heredoc" syntax: